Obtaining a Contractor’s License in North Carolina

 These contractors are licensed to work on residential dwellings, including construction and demolition, site work, driveways, sidewalks, and water and wastewater systems necessary for residential construction.

-Residential contractors are also licensed to perform specialty work such as:
+An NC residential contractor license also permits you to perform specialty work such as:

 • Insulation